How to Create Multiple Streams of Income in Your Home Business

 How to Create Multiple Income Streams

-Even with the challenges, the benefits outweigh the potential problems, especially if you build additional income related your existing home business.
-Here are tips to adding more income streams to your home business.
+Even with the challenges, the benefits outweigh the potential problems, especially if you build additional income related to your existing home business.
+Here are tips for adding more income streams to your home business.

-4. Focus first on passive income streams that you create once but they continue to generate income.
 For example, writing a book is a passive income stream.
 You write it once and sell it over and over.
 The word passive is a little deceptive because you need to market the book.
 Nevertheless, compared to non-passive sources of income, which you need to do over and over to make money, such as providing a service, passive income streams require less time once they’re created.
-Other forms of passive income include other written works (i.e. courses), audio or video creations, affiliate marketing, licensing your idea, franchising, or continuity programs (i.e. memberships).
+Other forms of passive income include other written works (i.e., courses), audio or video creations, affiliate marketing, licensing your idea, franchising, or continuity programs (i.e., memberships).

-6. Choose and set-up one income stream at a time.
-The planning and launching of a new stream is the most time consuming.
+The planning and launching of a new stream is the most time-consuming.
 Avoid the temptation of jumping into several ideas at one time, as putting your focus into many areas at once will dilute your efforts and slow you down.